Diddlebury War Memorial is a Grade II listed building in the Shropshire local planning authority area, England. War memorial.

 Description

-A churchyard First World War memorial of c 1920, with an additional inscription added after 1945.
+The Diddlebury War Memorial is a First World War memorial located in a churchyard, dating from around 1920, with an additional inscription added after 1945.

-MATERIALS & PLAN: limestone ashlar, with a wheel-head cross on a tapered shaft with chamfered edges which rises from a square plinth with two-stepped base.
-The cross is placed to the south-west of the church tower and raised above the level of the churchyard wall and the raised pavement.
+Constructed from limestone ashlar, the memorial features a wheel-head cross atop a tapered shaft with chamfered edges, which rises from a square plinth with a two-stepped base.
+Positioned to the south-west of the church tower, the memorial is elevated above the churchyard wall and the raised pavement.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.